Summer Internship Program

 Special Projects - Jonathan Zittrain

 Summer interns will work on a variety of projects undertaken by Professor Jonathan Zittrain, assisting in a variety of research areas (e.g. human computing, linkrot and internet robustness, platforms, and Internet filtering).
 Summer contributions include research for conferences and presentations; brainstorming article outlines; fact-checking materials; and reviewing original article or paper drafts.
 This position requires the ability to find, absorb, critically analyze, and debate large amounts of written and other media materials from sources including scholarly articles, news articles and blogs, and interviews with public policymakers.
 This intern position is ideally suited for students or others who would like to get a deeper understanding of academic research and the broader world of Internet law.
+As well, this position may be extended into the 2016-2017 academic year; if you would be interested and available to continue working from Cambridge, MA in this capacity beyond the summer, please indicate so in your cover letter.
 More information about JZ’s research can be found at http://cyber.law.harvard.edu/people/jzittrain and at http://www.jz.org/.

 Please start with our Summer Internship Program FAQ.

 Have questions not covered in the FAQ?
 Email Rebecca Tabasky at email@example.com.